videocoin/vivid-wallet-erc4337/README.md

 README.md in each folder(repo) is updated to describe the changes required for Vivid-Wallet.

 ## Email bound Vivid-Wallet
-Unique mapping from email-id to Vivid-Wallet is achieved using hash of the email-id be embedded in initialization code of vivid-wallet.
-The deployment script creates a uniqe wallet address for the email-id.
+Unique mapping from email-id to Vivid-Wallet is achieved using hash of the email-id embedded in initialization code of vivid-wallet.
+This embedding results in to a conterfactual account that is uniquely mapped email(hash).
+The account can be used to transfer any assets even before the wallet contract is deployed.

+The Wallet contract can be created in one of the following methods:

+* The deployment script that directly calls Vivid-Wallet factory contract.
+* Using Entrypoint contract's getSenderAddress method.

 Block diagram showing Vivid-Wallet creation for an email-id.

 ![Email To Vivid-Wallet](documents/email-wallet-mapping.drawio.svg)

-Future update may include credentials provided by an ID-Provider to authorize the operation.
+### Wallet Contract code
+The wallet contract code may contain any logic that can help manage the assets that it holds.
+These operations are initiated by the holder of the wallet and are executed in the secure environment provided by EntryPoint contract after validated by the Wallet Contract.

+Wallet Operations can include any transaction and can use an authentication mechanism.
+This aspect of ERC4337 facilitates execution of blockchain transactions without a need for private keys.

+Current implementation of the Wallet code still requires the operations to be signed by an Admin(Custodian)

+Future update may include web2 authentication mechanisms such as Single-Sign-On/Auth0.
+There is a good amount of research by various companies in this direction.

+### Usage of the Wallet for Vivid-NFTs (Vivid-Pro and Shopify)
+The wallet which is uniquely mapped to the email-ID can be used, for example, to assign the token ownership in Vivivd NFT contracts.
+The Admin(Custodian) can perform the operations on behalf of the user (authenticated through email).
+We can avoid maintaining user's private keys(as there are no private keys).

+Alternately, the Custodian creates a key-pair, hold the private-key in a secure DB and publish public-key/address the vivid wallet.
+This approach helps migrate the current custodial wallet DBs from Vivid-Pro and Shopify.
+The advantage is that we will have email-address mappings on the chain and support web3 based queries.

 ## Gas fees sponsoring (Future Enhancement using Paymaster)